We’ve all had it happen: you’re wearing your brand new beautiful shirt and you somehow get blood on it.

 You can revive your favorite shirt with this step by step guide to remove blood stains – fresh or dried.

 Note: this method of removing blood stains works on most fabrics including cottons, blends, polyesters and acetates.

-The first thing you should do is rinse the garment under cold running water.
+Rinse the stain under cold running water.
 Slightly agitate the fabric with your finger, ensuring that cold water reaches the interior of the fabric.

-And rinse liberally.
-Use lots and lots of cold water.
+Continue to rinse liberally under cold, running water.
 You can typically see the blood stain start to lighten in color.
 If you’ve caught the stain early enough, you might even see it disappear under the running water.

 Wash the garment on the setting you usually would using cool or warm water.
 Also use a scoop of Oxi Clean or other enzyme cleaner in the wash cycle.
 Enzyme cleaners are exceptional at removing protein-based stains.

 If you are unable to wash immediately, leave it to soak in a panful of cold water.
 Use only cold water in the bucket or pan.
 There is no need to use any other detergents or laundry additives when soaking.